vys534/twitch.tv-live-notifier/README.md

 Now you have to build the project.

-- Run `tsc` from the terminal.
+Run `tsc` from the terminal.
 It will automatically build the index.js file into a `dist` directory.
-Don't worry, it will be created if it isn't there.
-Now, depending on your computer's specs, it will take a few seconds.
-It should never take more than a minute.
-- Okay, now you have a built `index.js` file that's ready to deploy.
-Next step: install `pm2` if you don't have it. **If you do, skip down to the last bullet point.**
-- Install PM2 by running `npm i -g pm2`.
-- Run `pm2 start dist/index.js --name TwitchBot` **FROM THE ROOT DIRECTORY!
-DO NOT CD INTO /dist.** Your bot should now be running.
-Check `pm2 logs TwitchBot` after you do this to make sure there are no errors.

-## Updating

-To update the bot to the latest version, just run `git pull`.
+How you want to run the bot is up to you; just remember to start `dist/index.js`.